Reliability and validity

 Validity

 The validity of a test has to do with what a test is supposed to measure.
-After taking a test, it should be clear that .
-These two components are referred to as content validity and concept validity.
-For the use of RemindoTest, these are the most relevant forms of validity.
+After taking a test, it should be clear that the test has measured what it aimed to measure (were the learning goals / test goals really measured?).
+There are different kinds of validity.
+Content validity and concept validity are the most relevant forms of validity when using Remindo.

-Content validity means that the test must adequately cover the subject matter covered in .
-Here the link between the learning objective of the teaching and the test is essential.
-What knowledge should a student have acquired in the previous education?
-What should he be able to do with that knowledge?
-This must be properly mapped out before the test is drawn up.
-This can be done by using test templates, which can be managed in RemindoTest.
+Content validity means that the test must adequately cover the subject matter.
+The link between the learning objective of the teaching and the test is essential.
+What knowledge should a student have acquired during the teachings and must now be measured?
+What should he be able to do with that knowledge (reproduce, apply)?
+This must be properly prepared before the test is set up.
+This can be done by using blue prints, which can be managed in RemindoTest.

 Comprehension validity means that the test tests what it is supposed to test.
 This seems obvious, but by no means all tests are concept valid.
-An example: a test on the Cold War contains an assignment to an English-language source.
+An example: a Dutch test on the Cold War contains an assignment to source written in English.
 If students have sufficient command of the English language to fully comprehend the source, there is no problem.
 If that is not the case, you are not testing students' historical knowledge, but rather their proficiency in English.
 The question is then not conceptually valid.

 Disclaimer: This text was automatically translated from the Dutch version.